d-rec/drec-origin/docs/error-codes/authentication.md

 | E-1005 | Verify phone number         | Please verify your phone number to continue.                                                  |
 | E-1006 | Verify your organization    | Please verify your organization to continue.                                                  |

+## Common Scenarios

+### Invalid Credentials (E-1001)

+- **Cause**: The username or password entered is incorrect, or the account does not exist.
+- **Solution**: Double-check your credentials and try again.
+If you've forgotten your password, use the password reset feature.

+### Session Expired (E-1002)

+- **Cause**: Your authentication token has expired due to inactivity or security reasons.
+- **Solution**: Log in again to obtain a new authentication token.

+### Verification Required (E-1004, E-1005, E-1006)

+- **Cause**: Your account requires additional verification steps (email, phone, or organization).
+- **Solution**: Complete the verification process through the link sent to your email or contact support for assistance.

+## Best Practices

+- **Secure Password Management**:

+  - Use strong, unique passwords
+  - Consider using a password manager
+  - Never share your credentials

+- **Session Security**:

+  - Always log out from shared devices
+  - Enable multi-factor authentication if available
+  - Be cautious of phishing attempts

+- **Account Verification**:

+  - Keep your contact information up to date
+  - Complete all required verifications promptly
+  - Contact support if you encounter verification issues

+- **Error Handling**:
+  - Implement proper error handling in your application
+  - Provide clear, user-friendly error messages
+  - Log security-related errors for monitoring

 ## Related Documentation

 - [User Management Errors (E-2XXX)](./user-management-errors.md)